Le bon Voisin'age (Neighborliness / Connection) between Bayou Pigeon, La. & Pierre Part LA.

 This was documentd by Pitot, James (Pacques-françois), Spanish Cabildo Ward Commissioner of New Orleans; 1802 -1804.
 He wrote a critique of Spanish rule of Louisiana colony - 1796 to 1802 for the French who had taken over from the Spanish.
 This was before the Louisiana Purchase He observed that La-fourche Parish was alreadying enjoying an increased rate of growth.
 His description of the region reveals the changing complexion of Acadian coast settlement along Bayou Lafourche ,as English speaking planters began to move into the region the 'Les petits habitants' withdrew into the further reaches of the swamps”.
 The Les petits habitants recognized there was some opportunity for agriculture in the Pierre Part area, ie., along the narrow strips of ridge lands along the Bayous.

 The Acadian “les petits habitants”displaced by the plantation system followed two migratory patterns; (

 The Lower Lafourche Valley , to Paincourtville, Napolenville, Houma, Raceland area.

-At the Village of Port Barrow on the banks of Bayou Lafourche slightly below Donalsonville, there was a cordelle road / path, it was either along a bayou or small slough , likely to the source of Grand Bayou, which led to Lake Verret.
+At the Village of Port Barrow on the banks of Bayou Lafourche slightly below Donalsonville, there was a cordelle road / path, it was either along Bayou McCall, a small slough , to the source of Grand Bayou, which led to Lake Verret.

 By 1815 a small settlement of families, existed on the west banks of Lake Verret, where Bayou Pierre Part flows into the Lake Verret.
 These first settlements were placed on the *brules, surrounded by swamp.
 Brules’ were high natural ridge cleared and burned… ‘brules” French ‘for burnt’.